Detect anomalous quartic gauge couplings at muon colliders with quantum kernel k-means: Introduction

-In order to efficiently analyze data within this framework, anomaly detection~(AD) machine learning~(ML) algorithms have been applied to the field of HEP in previous studies to search for NP signals~\cite{Zhang:2023khv,Zhang:2023ykh,Dong:2023nir,Zhang:2023yfg,Yang:2022fhw,Yang:2021kyy,Jiang:2021ytz,Vaslin:2023lig,Kuusela:2011aa,Collins:2018epr,Atkinson:2022uzb,Kasieczka:2021xcg,Kuusela:2011aa,Farina:2018fyg,Cerri:2018anq,Yang:2021kyy,vanBeekveld:2020txa,CrispimRomao:2020ucc,Ren:2017ymm,Abdughani:2018wrw,Ren:2019xhp}.
-This paper investigates the application of a quantum ML~(QML) algorithm to search for NP, i.e., quantum kernel k-means algorithm~(QKKM).
-Among various ML algorithms, the reason why we use an algorithm like k-means is because the k-means algorithm has been shown to be helpful in the phenomenological studies of NP~\cite{Zhang:2023yfg} and is contained in the kernel k-means algorithm which happens to fit on the quantum computers.
+In order to facilitate the efficient analysis of data, anomaly detection~(AD) machine learning~(ML) algorithms have been employed in previous studies within the field of HEP to search for NP signals~\cite{Zhang:2023khv,Zhang:2023ykh,Dong:2023nir,Zhang:2023yfg,Yang:2022fhw,Yang:2021kyy,Jiang:2021ytz,Vaslin:2023lig,Kuusela:2011aa,Collins:2018epr,Atkinson:2022uzb,Kasieczka:2021xcg,Farina:2018fyg,Cerri:2018anq,vanBeekveld:2020txa,CrispimRomao:2020ucc,Ren:2017ymm,Abdughani:2018wrw,Ren:2019xhp}.
+This paper investigates the application of a quantum ML~(QML) algorithm to search for NP, i.e., quantum kernel k-means (QKKM).
+The choice of the k-means algorithm among various ML algorithms is motivated by two factors.
+Firstly, it has been demonstrated to be effective in phenomenological studies of NP~\cite{Zhang:2023yfg}.
+Secondly, the kernel k-means algorithm is compatible with quantum computers.
+One potential advantage of QKKM is that, it is pointed out that multi-state swap test on quantum computers can compute inner products of multiple vectors simultaneously~\cite{Liu:2022jsp,Fanizza:2020qjq}.
+At the same time, quantum kernels have the potential to transform nonlinear data into linearly separable forms through quantum feature mapping~\cite{Liu:2020lhd}.
+This paper aims to compare several different quantum kernel methods, all of which are inner products and have the potential to be accelerated by multi-state swap test.